 Hotels in Bristol Harbourside: The Bristol Hotel is well located right on the harbour front, with a 1960s listed facade.
 The rooms are well sized and stylish, many with great views over the harbour and they also serve a nice afternoon tea.

 From the Arnolfini we’ll cross the Prince Street bridge (currently being rebuilt and under scaffolding) with a glance towards the spire of St Mary Redcliffe, which Queen Elizabeth I said was the “the fairest, goodliest and most famous parish church in England“.
 On the other side of the bridge is M-shed, another free museum, a place to dip into Bristol’s history and culture and a favourite with families.
 As a local I like to try and find my own house on the big aerial photo that covers the ground floor, but I also point out to friends some of the historical stuff about Bristol’s past, such as the interesting exhibition about the slave trade.
 Of course we also have to go and pay homage to the Banksy mural of ‘The Grim Reaper’.
 It used to be at the waterline of The Thekla, a ship in the harbour that’s also a nightclub, but I guess they thought it was just too important and so it was cut out and put in the museum.
-I also like to take friends up to the 2nd floor terrace where you get a closer view of the impressive cranes and see right across the harbour.
+One of the more unusual things to do in Bristol is to head up to the 2nd floor terrace where you get a closer view of the impressive cranes and see right across the harbour.